Day 1: Barcelona

 To acquaint you with the city, we take a guided tour of the main sights in Paris.
 From its beginnings as a medieval village to the capital of Napoleon’s empire, from the beheadings of the French Revolution to the excitement of La Belle Époque (not forgetting years of Nazi occupation and the secrets of today’s metropolis), this tour will show you Paris as it was meant to be seen; by walking along the banks of the Seine, and through its royal gardens and squares.

 We will also make our way to the Louvre, the famous museum which showcases the Mona Lisa, apart from other famous artworks by masters such as Raphael, Vermeer, Caravaggio.
 You can also visit the Musée de l'Orangerie, an art gallery famous for its display of Monet’s Water Lilies, among other impressionist and post impressionist works.
 If you don’t want to spend the day at the museum and have a taste for the macabre, wander through the Parisian catacombs, amaze of tunnels and crypts underneath the city streets where Parisians placed the bones of their dead for almost 30 years.
-In the evening, hop onboard a boat and cruise along the Seine and watch the twinkling lights of Paris go by.
+In the evening, hop on a boat to cruise along the Seine and gaze at the twinkling lights of Paris.

 Day 6: Paris